How do I get rid of moss and algae lawns?

-Author: Stefan Palm Date Posted: 2 November 2013
+Author: Stefan Palm Date Posted: 26 June 2018

 Winter time is the time when moss and algae seems to be most prevalent in lawns.
 This is because of the extra moisture around and the lack of warmth to dry all that surface moisture up.
-Add in shade to that picture and all of a sudden, you have an irresistible environment for moss and algae to grow in.

 Moss comes in a variety of forms and like algae and lichen, loves to grow in lawns.
 It looks innocent enough but can successfully compete with lawn for ground space.
-Left untreated, moss and algae can completely take your lawn over but the good news is that it is relatively easy to get rid of.
+Left untreated, moss and algae can completely take over your lawn but the good news is that it is relatively easy to get rid of.

 By far the safest and easiest way to control moss and algae in your lawn is with a product called Wet and Forget.
 It’s a liquid that you mix up and spray on.
 Wet and forget is safe to use on lawns, pathways, furniture, timber, fibreglass and the list goes on.
 All you need to do is spray it on and forget about it.
 It’s easy to use, it's safe and it works.